 UI and UX

-This section is focused on the UI (User Interface) and design elements from a website.
-It can show how friendly the website’s design is and how it interacts with an ordinary user’s action.
-User Experience (UX) is also evaluated and suggestions made to improve the user’s experience while visiting the website.
+This section is focused on the UI (User Interface) and design elements of a website.
+It can show how friendly the website’s design is and how it interacts with an ordinary user’s actions.
+User Experience (UX) is also evaluated and suggestions are made to improve the user’s experience while visiting the website.

 Performance and Security

 In a website audit, this section intends to show how optimized a website regarding its performance and security, measuring its response speed, page loading times, and other similar benchmarks.
 It looks at best practices for website security and creates an analysis based on these best practices.

 Of course, it’s important to keep your site compliant.
 This section covers everything legally related to your website.
 From having a Copyright to legal documents like Terms and Conditions, Privacy Policies, etc. a website audit evaluates to ensure all the pertinent items are included.